INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Results

-Since $\sigma_{\star}$ is approximately proportional to the dynamical mass of the galaxy within 1 \Reff, the overall larger $\sigma_{\star}$ in relics would then indicate a higher dynamical mass compared to non-relics galaxies of similar stellar mass.
+Although with limited statistics, we observe that the extreme relics (magenta symbols in Fig.~\ref{fig:mass-vdisp}) are systematically offset with respect to non-relics (blue circles) and normal-sized galaxies (grey squares) with the same stellar mass.
+The vertical offset is even larger for two of the four extreme relics, showing the highest $\sigma_{\star}$ ($\sim 280$ km/s) in the sample, and for the \citetalias{Ferre-Mateu+17} local relics.
+Using the virial theorem and thus assuming that $\sigma_{\star}$ is approximately proportional to the dynamical mass of the galaxy within 1 \Reff\, \citep{SPIDER-VI}, the overall larger $\sigma_{\star}$ in relics would then indicate a higher dynamical mass compared to non-relic galaxies of similar stellar mass.
 This can have two possible physical explanations.
-On one side, relics could have a larger number of stars with very low masses, i.e. a dwarf rich IMF, which contribute very little to the light but substantially to the dynamical mass.
-On the other side, relics could have a larger fraction of dark matter in the central regions or, possibly, dark matter halos with a higher central mass density.
-This is in line with the results reported in \citet{Gerhard01} who found that the dark halos in elliptical galaxies are much denser ($\sim 25$ times) than the halos of spiral galaxies of similar baryonic mass, suggesting a relation between halo core densities and density of the Universe at the time collapse (see also \citealt{Napolitano10,Thomas11b}), and therefore between halo core densities and redshift of the collapse.
-Since relics have formed very early in cosmic time and evolved undisturbed and passively until today, it is likely that the physical properties of their dark matter halos have not been modified by later mass accretion or mergers.
+One possibility is that relics could have a larger number of stars with very low masses, that is, a dwarf-rich IMF, which contribute very little to the light but substantially to the dynamical mass.
+Another possibility is that relics could have a larger fraction of dark matter in the central regions or possibly dark matter halos with a higher central mass density.
+This is in line with the results reported in \citet{Gerhard01} who found that the dark halos in elliptical galaxies are much denser ($\sim 25$ times) than the halos of spiral galaxies of similar baryonic mass, suggesting a relation between the halo core density and the density of the Universe at the time of collapse (see also \citealt{Napolitano10,Thomas11b}), and therefore between the halo core density and the redshift of the collapse.
+As relics formed very early in cosmic time and evolved undisturbed and passively until today, it is likely that the physical properties of their dark matter halos have not been modified by later mass accretion or mergers.

-We note that such result has been inferred on a small number of objects.
-Our plan is to investigate on these two scenarios further, also obtaining an estimate of the IMF slope and computing the fraction of internal dark matter from dynamical modeling, upon availability of a larger sample of bona-fide relic galaxies once the \INSPIRE\, LP will be completed.
+We note that this preliminary result has been inferred on a small number of objects.
+Our plan is to investigate these two scenarios further, also obtaining an estimate of the IMF slope from stellar population modelling, and computing the fraction of internal dark matter from dynamical modelling upon availability of a larger sample of bona fide relic galaxies once the \INSPIRE\, LP is completed.